Tennessee's 6th congressional district: History

 Prior to the 1980 census, when Tennessee picked up a district, most of what is now the 6th district was in the 4th district.
 During the 1940s, this area was represented by Albert Gore, Sr. of Carthage.
 Gore was elected to the United States Senate in 1952, where he was instrumental in creating the Interstate Highway system.

 From 1953 to 1977, the area was represented by Joe L. Evins of Smithville.
 Evins's nephew, Dan Evins, was the founder of Cracker Barrel Old Country Store restaurant/retail chain.
 Cracker Barrel's headquarters are still located in Lebanon.

 In 1976, Evins was succeeded by Al Gore, then-future Vice President and son of Albert Gore, Sr. He was representing the area when much of it was moved into the present 6th district.

 Shortly following the redistricting into the 6th district, Gore was elected to the United States Senate.
 He was then succeeded by former Tennessee Democratic Party chairman Bart Gordon of Murfreesboro.
 Gordon held the post for the next 26 years, generally with little difficulty.
 The only year he faced serious opposition was 1994, when attorney Steve Gill ran against him.
 Gordon defeated Gill by only one percentage point.

+According to the 2010 census, the five largest cities are Hendersonville (51,372), Cookeville (30,425), Gallatin (30,278), Lebanon (26,190), and Mt.
+Juliet (23,671).
 Diane Black of Gallatin was elected in the Republican landslide of 2010 when Gordon retired after 26 years in Congress.
 Black's victory marked the first time that much of the district had been represented by a Republican since 1921, and for only the second time since Reconstruction.

-After four terms in Congress, Black ran for Governor of Tennessee in 2018, but lost in the Republican primary.
-Businessman former Tennessee Agriculture Commissioner John Rose, a Republican from Cookeville, was elected to replace her.